-EU-Citizen.Science and Citizen Science Cost Action CA15212 co-organise a workshop to co-create the EU platform for citizen science
+EU-Citizen.Science and Citizen Science Cost Action CA15212 joint workshop: Co-creating the EU platform for citizen science

-Held at Stickydot – an open community space for science engagement professionals – the “COST Action WG4 and EU-Citizen.Science workshop: co-creating the European Citizen Science platform of the future” counted on the expertise of various stakeholders coming from across Europe, as it brought together 19 citizen science specialists from 12 countries, and enabled them to exchange and brainstorm on their needs and assessments for the EU-Citizen.Science platform.
+Held at Stickydot – an open community space for science engagement professionals – the “COST Action WG4 and EU-Citizen.Science workshop: Co-creating the European Citizen Science platform of the future” counted on the expertise of various stakeholders coming from across Europe.
+It brought together 19 citizen science specialists from 12 countries.
+This joint workshop enabled them to exchange and brainstorm on their needs and expectations of the EU-Citizen.Science platform.

-Over this two-day workshop, participants were notably asked to reflect on the status of citizen science in their own country in order to put forward people’s needs with regards to their use of the EU-Citizen.Science platform.
+Over this two-day event, participants were notably asked to reflect on the status of citizen science in their own country to put forward people’s needs with regards to their use of the platform.

-Other workshops will be organised in the coming weeks by ECSA to collect people’s feedback and a survey will also be available soon on our website, which will enable you to take part in the creation of the EU-Citizen.Science platform too.
+Other workshops will be organised in the coming weeks by ECSA to further collect people’s feedback.
+A survey will also be available soon on our website.
+It will enable you to take part in the creation of the EU-Citizen.Science platform too.

-Stay tuned and visit our website to have access to our survey and contribute to the co-creation of the EU-Citizen.Science platform!
+So stay tuned and visit our website to contribute to the co-creation of the EU-Citizen.Science platform!